Flutter-GG/HW-1/README.md

   <img src="read_me_images/welcome_screen.jpg">

   ### Login page
-   <p> This is page where the user is asked to either provide their credentials and login or sign up </p>
+   <p> This is the page where the user is asked to either provide their credentials and login or sign up </p>
    <img src="read_me_images/login_screen.PNG">

    ### Sign up page